percona/pg_tde/CONTRIBUTING.md

     The [commit message guidelines](https://gist.github.com/robertpainsi/b632364184e70900af4ab688decf6f53) will help you with writing great commit messages

-9. Open a pull request to Percona
+8. Open a pull request to Percona
-10. Our team will review your code and if everything is correct, will merge it.
+9. Our team will review your code and if everything is correct, will merge it.
 Otherwise, we will contact you for additional information or with the request to make changes.
-11. Make sure your pull request contains only one commit message

 ### Building pg_tde